Estimation of glomerular filtration rate

 -We recommend eGFRcreat levels less than 60 mL/min/1.73 m(2) should be reported as "decreased".

-1.4.3.8: We suggest measuring GFR using an exogenous filtration marker under circumstances where more accurate ascertainment of GFR will impact treatment decisions
+1.4.3.8: We suggest measuring GFR using an exogenous filtration marker under circumstances where more accurate ascertainment of GFR will impact treatment decisions.

 Creatinine Clearance:

 Creatinine is derived from the metabolism of creatine from skeletal muscle and dietary meat intake and is released into the circulation at a relatively constant rate.
 Thus, the serum creatinine concentration is usually stable.
-Creatinine is freely filtered by glomeruli and not reabsorbed or metabolized by renal tubules.
+Creatinine is freely filtered by glomeruli and not reabsorbed or metabolized by kidney tubules.
 Therefore, creatinine clearance can be used to assess GFR.
 However, approximately 15% of excreted urine creatinine is derived from proximal tubular secretion.
 Because of the tubular secretion of creatinine, creatinine clearance typically overestimates true GFR by 10% to 15%.

 Creatinine clearance is usually determined from measurement of creatinine in a 24-hour urine specimen and from a serum specimen obtained during the same collection period.
 However, shorter time periods can be used.
 A key consideration is accurate timing and collection of the urine sample.
 Creatinine clearance normalized to body surface area is calculated by the equation: